mjdousti/Therminator/README.md

 the application processor, battery, display, and other key device components, as well as the skin of the device itself, with high accuracy and short runtime.

 Therminator takes two input files as explained next.
-The specs.xml file describes the smartphone design, including components of interest and their geometric dimensions (length, width, and thickness) and relative positions.
+The `specs.xml` file describes the smartphone design, including components of interest and their geometric dimensions (length, width, and thickness) and relative positions.
 Therminator has a built-in library storing properties (i.e., thermal conductivity, density, and specific heat) of common materials that are used to manufacture smartphones.
-In addition, users can override these properties or specify new materials through the specs.xml file.
-The power.trace file provides the usage information (power consumption) of those components that consume power and generate heat, e.g., ICs, battery, and display.
-The power.trace can be obtained through real measurements or other power estimation tools/methods. power.trace is a separate file so that one can easily interface a performance-power simulator with Therminator.
+In addition, users can override these properties or specify new materials through the `specs.xml` file.
+The `power.trace` file provides the usage information (power consumption) of those components that consume power and generate heat, e.g., ICs, battery, and display.
+The power.trace can be obtained through real measurements or other power estimation tools/methods. `power.trace` is a separate file so that one can easily interface a performance-power simulator with Therminator.
-Section (6) of this README file explains the syntax of input files.
+Section (6) of this `README.md` file explains the syntax of input files.

 More details about Therminator can be found in [1].